SamvathnaEm/labreport5/main.md

 **2. TA's response:**
 Hi Sam,
 You're right.
 I also think your code in line #15 might be the leading cause of the tests' failure.
 I suggest you develop a new if-conditional statement in line #15 again and repurpose the behavior of the merge method.
 I think the behavior in your merge method seems to be different from the requirements.
 Hence, it will produce a different output.
-Instead of comparing the length of the string within each element from each list, I recommend comparing the string values to maintain alphabetical order.
+Instead of comparing the length of the string within each element from the lists, I recommend comparing the string values to maintain alphabetical order.
 Let me know if you have any further questions.

 **3. Another screenshot/terminal output showing what information the student got from trying that, and a clear description of what the bug is**